veekaybee/veekaybee.github.io/_posts/2018-03-12-installing-python-is-hard.md

 Python is, for a good reason, one of the easiest programming languages to get started with for people new to computational data analysis specifically, and new to programming in general.

-But it's still really hard to install.
+But it's still really hard to get started with.
 [Allen Downey](http://greenteapress.com/wp/think-python/), who's been teaching Python for years, [recently wrote a great post about this](http://allendowney.blogspot.com/2018/02/learning-to-program-is-getting-harder.html).
 He says,

 > I have written several books that use Python to explain topics like Bayesian Statistics and Digital Signal Processing.
 Along with the books, I provide code that readers can download from GitHub.
 In order to work with this code, readers have to know some Python, but that's not enough.
 They also need a computer with Python and its supporting libraries, they have to know how to download code from GitHub, and then they have to know how to run the code they downloaded.